 If you are and entering freshman and are selected, our Family Engagement Counselor, Erin Connor, will be in contact with you to help with the process.

 You will receive a Verification Worksheet with specific instructions as well as any additional needed worksheets or documents.

 If you used estimates on your FAFSA, you will not be able to fully complete verification until your FAFSA has been updated.
 It will be important for you to file taxes as early as possible so that you can update your FAFSA information.

 In order to complete verification, you will have to complete the IRS Data Retrieval Tool on the FAFSA website OR order a Tax Return Transcript.
 If you are selected for verification, we will send you detailed instructions on how to complete these steps.

-Please use the IRS data retrieval tool to update your FAFSA 2 – 3 weeks after taxes have been filed.
+Please use the IRS Data Retrieval Tool to update your FAFSA 2 – 3 weeks after taxes have been filed.
 See this YouTube for easy directions on how to use the Data Retrieval Tool.
-Even though the video was made previously (14-15), the process is the same and the information provided should be helpful for the 2015-2016 FAFSA processing year.
+Even though the video was made previously (2014-2015), the process is the same and the information provided should be helpful for the 2015-2016 FAFSA processing year.